IBM/ibm-common-service-operator/docs/uninstall.md

 - Uninstall the `Operand Deployment Lifecycle Manager`.

-    Click Operators > Installed Operators and swith to namespace `openshift-operators`.
+    Click Operators > Installed Operators and switch to namespace `openshift-operators`.

     Click the overflow menu icon and click Uninstall Operator.

 - Uninstall the `IBM Common Service Operator` operator.

-    Click Operators > Installed Operators and swith to namespace that CloudPaks deployed `IBM Common Service Operator`.
+    Click Operators > Installed Operators and switch to namespace that CloudPaks deployed `IBM Common Service Operator`.

     Click the overflow menu icon and click Uninstall Operator.